Grace Louise Marlatt, Liberty, Ohio

 Grace loved her family immensely and spending time with them.
 She also loved bingo, reading, crocheting, bowling, traveling and playing tournament shuffleboard in Florida and was past secretary of Mainland Shuffleboard in New Smyrna Beach, also member of New Smyrna Beach Shuffleboard Club and Akron Shuffleboard Club.
 Grace also belonged to the National Secretaries Club.

-Grace leaves behind two daughters, Sandra (Herb) Young of Bristolville, Susan (Howard) Hawks of Niles; two sons, Steve Blake of Boardman and Kenneth Simpson of Liberty; eight grandchildren and ten great- grandchildren and her companion of 12 years Walter Vilk, Sr.
+Grace leaves behind two daughters, Sandra (Herb) Young of Bristolville and Susan (Howard) Hawks of Niles; two sons, Steve Blake of Boardman and Kenneth Simpson of Liberty; eight grandchildren and ten great-grandchildren and her companion of 12 years Walter Vilk, Sr.

 Burial will take place in Crown Hill Burial Park, Vienna.